 If you want to add more coverage for your pet, ask your pet insurance company about additional packages they offer for preventative and routine care.
-At Lemonade, we offer two different kinds of add-ons, a Preventative and Wellness package, and an Extended Accident and Illness package.
+At Lemonade, we offer a Preventative, Preventative+, and Puppy/Kitten Preventative package.

-The Preventative and Wellness package provides coverage for expenses toward keeping your pet healthy and preventing illness.
-If you’d like us to help pay for preventative care costs (like annual wellness exams, bloodwork, vaccines, and more) you’ll want to add this onto your policy.
-As a bonus we’ll even give you access to our pet health experts through our online medical advice chat.
+The Preventative package provides coverage for expenses toward keeping your pet healthy and preventing illness.
+If you’d like us to help pay for preventative care costs, like annual wellness exams, bloodwork, vaccines, and more, you’ll want to add this to your policy.
+As a bonus we’ll give you access to our pet health experts through our online medical advice chat.

 Of course, there are some exclusions and limits on our coverages, and you can find them clearly explained in our policy!